h-bessa/marvel_API/README.md

 ```

 ## API_KEY
-Don't foget to get your own API public key given by Marvel.
+Don't forget to get your own API public key given by Marvel.
 For the purpose of this test, please find mine here and add it to the .env file
 ```
 ab6c2425acf0e0d77ab7987d9566a3f0
 ```